ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 The table component has to be wrapped into the remove article form.

 As in many cases you want a button to be disabled when no item in a table is selected and enabled otherwise, there is a built-in mechanism for this.
-To enable it you need to add the `ibexa-toggle-btn-state` CSS class to the form element alongside `data-toggle-button-id` data-attribute which holds the id of the button which should be enabled/disabled after a checkbox state change.
+To enable it you need to add the `ibexa-toggle-btn-state` CSS class to the form element alongside `data-toggle-button-id` data-attribute which holds the id of the button that should be enabled/disabled after a checkbox state change.

 Next, pass a button under the `action` parameter to the table headline.